brho/akaros/Documentation/Contributing.md

 ------------------------------------
 Git allows us to do a lot of cool things.
 One of its primary purposes is to provide a means for us to review each others code.
-In this section, I'll describe how I use git to make changes to Akaros.
+In this section, I'll describe how I use git to make changes to Akaros and send those changes to the mailing list.

+There are a bunch of scripts and tools in scripts/git/.
+I'll use some of them below.

 ### Setup